CosmoGen: A genetic algorithm framework for the exploration of dark energy dynamics: CosmoGen run: Cosmological tensions

-The 20 best models, {\em i.e.} the ones with the lowest scores, are shown in Table~\ref{tab:top_equations_1}.
 We stress that the purpose of the short MCMC chains is to evaluate and select models.
-In other words, a high rank shows that the model has a high likelihood for some combination of parameter values, and is a strong candidate to be selected to the final population and additionally to become a parent.
-This conclusion can be made even with non-converged chains, since the goal is not to estimate the posterior distribution.
+In other words, a high ranking shows that the model has a high likelihood for some combination of parameter values and is a strong candidate to be selected for the final population and additionally to become a parent.
+This conclusion can be made even with non-converged chains since the goal is not to estimate the posterior distribution.
 Therefore, this procedure does not guarantee that the model would remain among the top ranked ones after full MCMC analyses in a larger parameter space.

-We select one of the top ranked models for further investigation.
-In Sect.~\ref{model} we investigate its features, and make a more complete MCMC analysis to verify if it indeed fulfills the goal of alleviating the tensions.
-For that analysis, we prefer a model with a good fitness score, low complexity, reasonably looking functional form and, if possible, resemblance with a known model.
-We select the fifth ranked model from Table~\ref{tab:top_equations_1}.
+We selected one of the top ranked models for further investigation.
+In Sect.~\ref{model} we investigate its features and do a more complete MCMC analysis to verify if it indeed fulfils the goal of alleviating the tensions.
+For that analysis, we prefer a model with a good fitness score, low complexity, a reasonably looking functional form, and (if possible) resemblance with a known model.
+We selected the fifth ranked model from Table~\ref{tab:top_equations_1}.

-We also make several additional runs of \texttt{CosmoGen} to compare their final populations and test the robustness of the procedure.
-We leave the discussion of those results to the Appendix (\ref{tests}).
+We also made several additional runs of \texttt{CosmoGen} to compare the resulting final populations and tested the robustness of the procedure.
+We present the discussion of those results in Appendix \ref{tests}.